stars-and-signs/stars-and-signs/docs/core_rules/11-assets.md

 ## **Asset Scale**

-Assets may upgrade the Scale of Actions and Reactions made using them.
+Assets may upgrade one or more of the Scales of Actions and Reactions made using them.
 This upgraded Scale may allow a protagonist to overcome challenges outside of what they could normally achieve.

+For example:

+* A Baseball Bat upgrades the Potency of Violence Actions to 1.
-For example, a mundane Baseball Bat grants Scale 1 for Eliminate (Violence) but a Magical Sword, even while wielded by a normal human, offers Scale 3 Eliminate (Violence).
+* A Magical Sword, even while wielded by a normal human, upgrades the Potency of Violence Actions to 3.
+* A Car upgrades the Speed of Traversal Actions made using it to 2.

 ## **Asset Types**